CodeFoxDev/noss/README.md

   - [ ] Context menu when text is selected
     - [ ] Show/hide when text is selected/unselected
     - [ ] Allow changing of formatting
+  - [ ] Allow undo/redo of actions
+    - [ ] Create action stack and keep track of changes to page
 - **Viewer component**
   - [ ] Same UI as editor, but without edit features